"Don't Practice Until You Get It Right. Practice Until You Cant Get It Wrong."

 - Recall Communications Management –Press releases, customer communications, FAQs, serving as liaison to media, FDA/USDA, etc.

-- Social Media Food Safety Plans
+- Social Media Strategy Integration to Food Safety Plans